-Columbia Law School, Sabin Center for Climate Change Law (New York, NY) Climate Change Law Fellowships - Postdoctoral Research Scholar/Associate Research Scholar: twoyear fellowship that involves research and writing on issues regarding climate change and the law, with some work on developing and implementing advocacy strategies.
+Columbia Law School, Sabin Center for Climate Change Law Fellowships (New York, NY) Postdoctoral Research Scholar/Associate Research Scholar: two-year fellowship that involves research and writing on issues regarding climate change and the law, with some work on developing and implementing advocacy strategies.
+Fellows will conduct independent research, literature reviews, and benchmarking studies on a wide variety of issues related to climate change law, with a special focus on issues related to climate justice and equity, as well as develop and implement advocacy strategies.
 Fellows may also help organize conferences, seminars, and collaborative publications.
 Each fellow can either be employed as a Postdoctoral Research Scholar or an Associate Research Scholar.
-The Postdoctoral Research Scholar requires a JD, JD equivalent, or LLM within three years of beginning the fellowship.
-The Associate Research Scholar appointment is only available to those whom have already completed another fellowship or postdoctoral training following their law degree.
+The Postdoctoral Research Scholar